tzuyunhsu/timeball/README.md

 # timeball

-A project that is meant to restore a timeball system in monument of the old-fashioned style of the time-signaling process.
+A project that is meant to restore a timeball system in monument to the old-fashioned style of the time-signaling process.